Copyright & Fair Use

 Using Copyrighted Works

 Always cite someone else’s work when you refer to it so that you aren’t seen as taking credit for their ideas.
 Taking credit for someone else’s work is plagiarism.
 Learn more plagiarism and academic integrity at UNE.
+To help you understand and format citations, we have guides with detailed examples for the major citation styles.

 Fair Use

-There are times when you are allowed to use some portion of copyrighted materials without express permission, including for personal and educational use.
-This is known as fair use.
-Use our Fair Use Checklist [PDF] to help decide if your use is fair.
+There are times when you are allowed to reproduce a portion of copyrighted materials without express permission, including for personal and educational use.
+This is known as fair use. Â Use our Fair Use Checklist [PDF] to help decide if your use is fair.
 You still need to cite the work wherever you incorporate it into your own.

 Ask for Permission